rackerlabs/support-how-to/content/rackspace-email/manage-multi-factor-authentication-for-administrators.md

 1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com).

-2. Click your username and account number, for example **adminusername(acct#)**, in the upper right-hand corner to expand the menu.
+2. Click your username and account number, for example, **adminusername(acct#)**, in the upper right-hand corner to expand the menu.

 3. From the menu, select **My Profile**.